Summary Execution under the Moorish Kings of Granada: Critical reception

 Roger Marx wrote that Regnault was often drawn, while in Rome, towards the unusual and the bizarre, such as the beheading in Benvenuto Cellini’s Perseus with the Head of Medusa.
 He also commented unfavourably on the painting’s lack of sympathy or pity.

 Henry Roujon admired the painting’s technical virtuosity and use of colour, but, like Marx, deplored what he considered the gratuitous horror of the subject, rendered without “emotion, anguish or pity.”
 Gustave Geffroy considered it “vulgarly melodramatic.”

 John Charles Van Dyke’s view, expressed in a long, three page, paragraph, was that “A painter may make a pictorial presentation of a cartman beating his horse … or a group of monkeys dressed in men's clothing holding a court of divorce, and … interest or amuse us temporarily … Such pictures may possess … beauty … and they may … be considered art … but certainly not by … the beauty in their subjects.
 Oftentimes artistic execution, color, light, air, save an otherwise commonplace or repulsive theme … It is color, light, and masterly handling of the brush that redeem Regnault's "Execution without Judgment," Fortuny's "Butcher," and Rembrandt's "Dressed Beef."
 The subjects or the ideas they convey are hardly beautiful … but are made so by superior artistic treatment … [And y]et people rather like the Regnault "Execution" scene, not because of its color and handling, but because it hints at a ghastly story, and they like the humanized monkeys, not because of any pictorial quality, but because they are funny...”

+In popular culture

+The painting featured in season 4 of the American TV series Fargo.
+In the penultimate episode, Happy, a copy hangs in the office of gangster Loy Cannon, and in the final episode, Storia Americana, in a flashforward it hangs behind the adult Ethelrida Pearl Smutny.
+Teenage Ethelrida is the moral compass of the story.